April 26, 2021

 Ever wondered what to gift your Chinese friends on special occasions?
-Whether it is for Chinese New Year, birthdays, or just a gift of appreciation, it is important to understand Chinese gift etiquette.
+Whether it’s for Chinese New Year, birthdays, or just a gift of appreciation, it’s important to understand Chinese gift etiquette.

 Chinese Gift-Giving Etiquette